Low thyroid function leads to weight gain but probably not in the way you are suspecting it would.

-This can be stress from exercising, emotional stress, perceived stress and even a lack of sleep.
+This can be stress from exercise, emotional stress, perceived stress, and even a lack of sleep.

 Let off of that list is the connection between thyroid hormone and cortisol levels.

-It turns out that an elevated TSH (sign of hypothyroidism) is associated with high cortisol levels.
+It turns out that an elevated TSH (a sign of hypothyroidism) is associated with high cortisol levels (8).

 This could be from the stress that hypothyroidism places on your body or simply the connection between the two hormones.

-High cortisol levels also change other hormones (not a big surprise) and can make insulin resistance worse and elevated blood sugar.
+High cortisol levels also change other hormones (not a big surprise) and can make insulin resistance worse (9) and elevate blood sugar.